-1. The Coordinator/Counselor will maintain contact with the treating facility/individual to obtain pertinent treatment information and after-care recommendations to facilitate re-entry to the work force with the ultimate goal of resolving job performance problems.
+1. The EAP Coordinator or the EAP Counselor will maintain contact with the treating facility/individual to obtain pertinent treatment information and after-care recommendations to facilitate re-entry to the workforce with the ultimate goal of resolving job performance problems.

-2. The Coordinator/Counselor will meet with employee upon return to work to discuss aftercare planning and facilitate transition back to work and the meeting of treatment goals.
+2. The EAP Coordinator or the EAP Counselor will meet with employee upon return to work to discuss aftercare planning and facilitate transition back to work and the meeting of treatment goals.

 B. Supervisors will be encouraged to refer the employees to the EAP for further evaluation should job performance problems persist.

-C. With signed release forms, the Coordinator/Counselor will maintain contact with the treating client and/or personnel for an appropriate amount of time to ensure the employee is receiving necessary care.
+C. With signed release forms, the EAP Coordinator or the EAP Counselor will maintain contact with the treating client and/or personnel for an appropriate amount of time to ensure the employee is receiving necessary care.

-A. Employees should use their lunch hour to see the Coordinator/Counselor, if they do not wish to inform their supervisor that they are seeking the services of the EAP.
-If a lunchtime appointment is unavailable, arrangements can also be made to see the Coordinator/Counselor before or after work.
+A. Employees should use their lunch hour to see the EAP Coordinator or the EAP Counselor, if they do not wish to inform their supervisor that they are seeking the services of the EAP.
+If a lunchtime appointment is unavailable, arrangements can also be made to see the EAP Coordinator and the EAP Counselor before or after work.

-B. An employee can request to use work time to see the Coordinator/Counselor and it is up to the discretion of the supervisor to give permission.
-If the employee signs a release form, the Coordinator/Counselor can verify whether the employee kept the appointment.
-No other information be given unless indicated on the signed release form.
+B. An employee can request to use work time to see the EAP Coordinator or the EAP Counselor and it is up to the discretion of the supervisor to give permission.
+If the employee signs a release form, the EAP Coordinator or the EAP Counselor can verify whether the employee kept the appointment.
+No other information can be given unless indicated on the signed release form.

-A. All EAP records are totally confidential and kept in locked files for which only the Coordinator/Counselor has keys.
+A. All EAP records are totally confidential and kept in locked files to which only the EAP Coordinator or the EAP Counselor has keys.

 B. No names will be kept on records to insure the utmost confidentiality.
-The names of employees who have utilized the EAP will be kept in a separate locked file and be cross-referenced for Coordinator/Counselor's information.
+The names of employees who have utilized the EAP will be kept in a separate locked file and be cross-referenced for the EAP Coordinator and the EAP Counselor's information.

-C. Written information regarding employee will be minimal and will only be used by the Coordinator/Counselor for assessment and statistical purposes.
+C. Written information regarding employee will be minimal and will only be used by the EAP Coordinator and the EAP Counselor's for assessment and statistical purposes.

 D. The EAP records are separate from any other personnel records and will not be released to anyone unless a signed release form is obtained specifying which information is to be released and the time frame for which the release is valid.

-XII.
-EAP Coverage When Coordinator and/or Counselors are Unavailable
+XIII.
+EAP Coverage When Coordinator and/or Counselor are Unavailable

-It is the responsibility of the Coordinator/Counselor to obtain coverage for the EAP
+It is the responsibility of the EAP Coordinator and the EAP Counselor to obtain coverage

-when she or he is unavailable.
-The Coordinator/Counselor will verify the acceptability
+for the EAP when she or he is unavailable.
+The EAP Coordinator or the EAP Counselor

-The Coordinator/Counselor will keep quarterly and fiscal year-end statistics regarding program utilization and will submit to the EAP Committee in a timely fashion.
+The EAP Coordinator and the EAP Counselor will keep quarterly and fiscal year-end statistics regarding program utilization and will submit to the EAP Committee in a timely fashion.